Dealing with drought in lawns

 Dealing with drought in lawns may seem a bit untimely for our area.
 It seems like it has rained every day for months now.
 Even if we aren’t in an official time of drought today, your lawn may be in a bit of distress due to the extreme heat.
 However, a time of drought is probably inevitable at some point in the upcoming months.

 With our recent extreme heat, you may be seeing some brown appear.
-As rain becomes less frequent, this may become more evident.
+As the rain becomes less frequent, this may become more evident.
 Don’t worry too much, most of our grass species can take three to four weeks of dormancy without dying.

 Dormancy doesn’t mean “dead”

 Dormancy just means your grass has gone to sleep.
 You can tell if your grass is dead or dormant by tugging on the plants.
 If the plants pull out from the ground easily, they’re probably dead.
 If the roots hold fast when pulled, the plants are dormant.
-Brown grass is not the only sign of stressed out grass, another sign is “footprinting”.
+Brown grass is not the only sign of stressed-out grass, another sign is “footprinting”.

 What is footprinting?